 Newport Registration service is located near the city centre.

-Take a look at the Register Office before booking your ceremony as once legal preliminaries have been started, paperwork will only be valid for the stated room.
+Please come and take a look at the Register Office before booking your ceremony as once legal preliminaries have been started, paperwork will only be valid for the stated room.

 Whatever the type of ceremony you would like, we will do our very best to accommodate your wishes.

 You will have plenty of opportunity to tell us about your arrangements and will be able to personalise your ceremony with your own choice of words, readings and music.

 You can choose from a wide range of vows and readings or you may wish to write your own - if you do, we will need to approve them in advance.